 Frequently Asked Questions

-Adjustment of Status is available to an applicant who is residing in the U.S. who wants to obtain their green card through marriage or employment, and who doesn’t need to return to their home country to apply.
-This cuts down travel expense and lengthy separation from family members.
+Adjustment of Status is available to an applicant who is residing in the U.S. and wants to obtain their green card through marriage or employment and doesn’t need to return to their home country to apply.
+This cuts down travel expenses and lengthy separation from family members.
 The AOS process does take longer from start to finish.
-Consular Processing is for applicant’s who are outside the U.S. and applying for a visa through an embassy/consulate in a foreign country.
-The benefit to this is that it has shorter processing time and lower risk of refusal.
+Consular Processing is for applicants who are outside the U.S. and applying for a visa through an embassy/consulate in a foreign country.
+The benefit to this is that it has a shorter processing time and a lower risk of refusal.
 Unlike USCIS officers, Consular officers cannot issue a refusal based on discretion.
 This means they must have specific, factual evidence to issue the refusal.

 The Visa Bulletin is a monthly publication that provides updated monthly numbers for a list of applicants and the “current” priority date for those applicants.
 The Visa Bulletin can be found here: https://travel.state.gov/content/visas/en/law-and-policy/bulletin.html